Determined, passionate, strategic.

 - Financial advisor to a luxury goods retailer with operations in Canada and the USA under various banners to renegotiate their banking agreements, raise additional working capital and improve profitability through overhead rationalization.

-- Court-appointed Trustee of Uniformes Sauvé Inc. and Maison de Vêtements Piacenté Ltée, one of the largest school uniform supplier.
+- Court-appointed Trustee of Uniformes Sauvé Inc. and Maison de Vêtements Piacenté Ltée, one of the largest school uniform suppliers in Canada.

 - Financial advisor to Laura Shoppe, a large Canadian women’s retailer that was under CCAA.